seriffit/mod-Io-Subscriber/README.md

 How to use
 - Open index.html with your browser
 - Insert your own Oauth token to the input field "Your own token"
-- Insert your friends token (which subscribed you will be subscribing) to the input field "Your friends token"
+- Insert your friends token (which subscribed mods you will be subscribing) to the input field "Your friends token"
 - Insert gameId in the input field "Game Id" Ready or not gameid is 3791.
 You can use other game ids if you know the games gameid in mod.io!
 - Click the button
 After clicking the button your mod.io account has subscribed to all the mods your friend has subscribed in that particular game.